Danish-Pirate/Yukon/README.md

 This repository contains a Yukon game written for the 02322 Machine oriented programming course at Danish Technical University

-The TUI branch contains a Terminal user interface version of the game, and the master branch contains a GUI version of the same made using SDL.
+The [TUI](https://github.com/Danish-Pirate/Yukon/tree/TUI) branch contains a Terminal user interface version of the game, and the [Master](https://github.com/Danish-Pirate/Yukon/tree/master) branch contains a GUI version of the same made using SDL.

 # Quick Start Guide
 ## 1. Clone the repository